-- When (date) was your gang policy/regulations approved by your board of education?
-July 13, 2011 - 2.
-Have your gang policy/regulations been updated?
+When (date) was your gang policy/regulations approved by your board of education?
+July 13, 2011

+2. Have your gang policies/regulations been updated?
 If so, please provide date and brief summary of changes.
+No.

-No. - 3.
-Where are your gang policy/regulations located/electronically communicated?
+- 3. Where are your gang policy/regulations located/electronically communicated?
 Our policy is communicated through our student handbook and online. - 4.
-What educational gang awareness programs are your school system providing for students, staff, and volunteers?
+What educational gang awareness programs does your school system provide to students, staff, and volunteers?